 Ali Al-Nimr, a Saudi Arabian national detained since February 2012 and sentenced to death by beheading as a minor in May 2014 for participating in a peaceful protest.
 On August 26, 2020, the Saudi Human Rights Commission announced the judiciary would review Mr. Nimr's death sentence in accordance with a decree to halt capital punishment for child offenders.

 Issa Al-Nukheifi, a Saudi Arabian anti-corruption activist detained since December 2016 and sentenced to six years in prison in February 2018 in addition to a travel and social media ban post-release.

 Mohammed Al-Otaibi, a Saudi Arabian co-founder of the Union for Human Rights in Riyadh detained since May 2017 and sentenced to 14 years in jail in January 2018 in apparent connection to his legitimate rights work with the organization.
 Mr. Otaibi is currently appealing his guilty verdict.

-Abdulrahman Al-Sadhan, a Saudi Arabian humanitarian worker detained without charge since March 2018.
+Abdulrahman Al-Sadhan, a Saudi Arabian humanitarian worker detained without charge since March 2018 and reportedly subject to torture.
 According to his family, Mr. Sadhan has been held incommunicado since his arrest with the exception of a one-minute phone call that he made to his family in February 2020.